Shamus Roller HJN

 Communications and Development Associate

 Aoife Maher-Ryan is the Communications and Development Associate at NHLP.
-She is responsible for assisting in communications work and focusing on fundraising and grant writing development.
-Prior to joining NHLP, she worked at a tech company assisting in quality assurance and security verification and also reported on housing and homelessness at Street Sense Media.
+She is responsible for collaborating on communications work, and fundraising and grant writing development.
+Prior to joining NHLP, she worked at a tech company assisting in quality assurance and security verification.
+She was also a reporter on housing and homelessness at Street Sense Media.
 She joined NHLP because she strongly believes in the organization’s mission that everyone should have the right to fair and equitable housing and wants to advocate for those in underserved communities.

 Natalie Maxwell